vovij/FinancialReports-Scraper-No-2/README.md

 ### Download (`download`)

-Streams each document URL with the same session client (cookies intact).
+Document links point directly to resource.html with a session-scoped drr token and a per-document drmKey.
+The endpoint is protected by Radware WAF, which blocks requests that don't look browser-like even with valid session cookies.
+The fix is sending the full sec-fetch-* header set (sec-fetch-site: same-origin, sec-fetch-mode: navigate, sec-fetch-dest: document, sec-fetch-user: ?1) alongside a correct Referer.
+Without these, Radware returns an hCaptcha challenge page instead of the PDF.
 Filenames are sanitised and de-duplicated with a counter suffix.

 ---